-The iOS app is free to use and carries ads which are removable with an in-app purchase of $1.99.
+This iOS Pokemon Go info app is free to use and carries ads that are removable with an in-app purchase of $1.99.

 PokeInfo is another must-have app for every Pokemon trainer owning an Android phone.
 It offers a robust Pokedex with info on all the Pokemons along with some useful calculators.
 For example, you can calculate the IVs, damage, and stats for different Pokemons before you throw the ball and catch them.

 Then there is the type chart that plots the Pokemons by their defense and attack for making it easy to visualize them.
 The app also features maps or locations where you can find different Pokemon species.